The stages of training

 During the second year of foundation year training, foundation doctors apply for postgraduate training in one of the specialties, of which anaesthesia is one.

-Trainees can apply for the UK anaesthesia training programme which consists of: core (core anaesthesia or core Acute Care Common Stem [ACCS]), intermediate, higher, and advanced training.
+Trainees can apply for the UK anaesthesia training programme which consists of: Stage 1 Anaesthetic or ACCS training, Stage 2 Anaesthetics training and Stage 3 Anaesthetics training.

 Trainees also have the option of completing dual Certificates of Completion of Training (CCT) in anaesthesia and intensive care medicine at a later stage.